bgd-labs/aave-proposals-v3/src/20240121_Multi_UpdateStETHAndWETHRiskParamsOnAaveV3EthereumOptimismAndArbitrum/UpdateStETHAndWETHRiskParamsOnAaveV3EthereumOptimismAndArbitrum.md

 ## Simple Summary

-This AIP proposes to update stETH and WETH risk parameters on the Aave V3 Ethereum Mainnet, OP Mainnet and Arbitrum.
+This AIP proposes to update ETH LSTs (wstETH, rETH, cbETH) and WETH risk parameters on the Aave V3 Ethereum Mainnet, OP Mainnet and Arbitrum.

 ## Motivation

-We propose updating the stETH and WETH risk parameters to be optimal and competitive in the current market landscape.
+We propose updating the ETH LSTs and WETH risk parameters to be optimal and competitive in the current market landscape.
 This will maintain Aave’s position as the prime liquidity protocol by increasing our protocol attractiveness for users looking to maximize their capital efficiency.

 ## Specification

-The proposed changes update some risk parameters on stETH and WETH.
+The proposed changes update some risk parameters on ETH LSTs and WETH.

 **ETH correlated E-Mode Ethereum**